 Our first born son by one whole minute.
 Favorite activities include: walking to the "coffee shop store", having lunch at IKEA, and world geography.

-Identical twin to Big Pine.
-Loves sneaking coffee (guard your cups people!), long naps, and jumping on the couch.
+Identical twin to L. Loves sneaking coffee (guard your cups people!), long naps, and jumping on the couch.
 Recently introduced to the violin, we are secretly hoping he throws down with The Devil Went Down to Georgia, and we go viral.

 The "middle" brother, and Mama's Boy.
 He is sweet as strawberry pie, and strong as a bulldozer.
 His interests include: shadowing my every move, wrestling his brothers against their will, and building with Lego.